RACHEL WORKS EXCLUSIVELY WITH LEADERS IN FINANCE TO HELP THEM UNDERSTAND, IDENTIFY, MANAGE & ULTIMATELY PREVENT, HUMAN RISK.

 AN INDUSTRY SPECIALIST IN HUMAN RISK

-Rachel is a forward thinker and the leading authority on the human brain, behaviour and human risk within the banking sector.
-She is dedicated to sharing her knowledge with bank boards, CEOs and their teams, to help them meet their post Royal Commission legal and regulatory obligations around non-financial risk while also increasing the value of their most valuable asset, their human capital [more].
+Rachel is a forward thinker and the leading authority on the human brain, behaviour and human risk within the financial institutions sector.
+She is dedicated to sharing her knowledge with boards, CEOs and their teams, to help them meet their post Royal Commission legal and regulatory obligations around non-financial risk including mental health risk, a significant human risk to organisations, while also increasing the value of their most valuable asset, their human capital [more].

 Rachel understands that healthy brains working in safe environments make better decisions, are more innovative, more empathetic, more productive and therefore more able to produce sustainable profits that meet the needs of all key stakeholders.